vircadia/vircadia-native-core/README_hifi.md

-# THIS IS AN OUTDATED DOCUMENT.
+# THIS DOCUMENT IS OUTDATED

 High Fidelity (hifi) is an early-stage technology lab experimenting with Virtual Worlds and VR.